Kxlar/MLOPs_Project/docs/source/index.md

 ---

 ## Project Context
-This project was developed as part of the **02476 MLOps course at DTU**, with an emphasis on:
+This project was developed as part of the **02476 MLOps course at DTU**.

-- Clean code structure
-- Reproducibility
-- Automation
-- Deployment-ready ML systems

 ## Team Members

 - Lea
-- Pier
+- Pierre-Eduard
-- loic aka Cloud Wizard
+- loic (aka Cloud Wizard)
 - Jawhara